-My travel through the world of art started in my childhood.
-Without brushes I draw in small notepads with multicoloured pens.
-I continued with painting, wanted to be a painter and finished a study at the School for Applied Art in Trojan, Bulgarije.
+My trip through the world of art started in my childhood.
+Without brushes I draw in small notepads with multicolored pens.
+I continued with painting, wanted to be a painter and finished a study at the School for Applied Art in Trojan, Bulgaria.
 There, I learned the profession that fascinates me to this very day: painting.
 There, I learned the discipline to take position on front of the canvas, each day, trying to achieve the best.

-Everything around me gives inspiration and helps to get ideas, such as trying to incorporate emotions in the painting.
+Everything around me gives inspiration and emotions, which I try to incorporate in the paintings.
 While painting I also interact with the result.
-I work on three of four paintings, simultaneously.
+I work on three or four paintings, simultaneously.
 During the creative process the paintings change till they have been finished.

 I work with oil paint, because it gives so much that makes the process of painting so fascinating.
-My favorite way of working is that with pallet knife- because of the intensity that I can achieve with it.
-With knife I feel as if I take something away and at the same time add something else, thus getting in balance.
+My favorite way of working is that with pallet knife, because of the intensity that I can achieve with it.
+With knife I take something away and at the same time add something else, thus getting in balance.

 Every color generates a certain emotion.
 The colors dark blue and scarlet indicate instinctive extremes and contradictions.
-In my paintings lines are important.
-These introduce charge in it.
+In my paintings lines are important too.
+They introduce charge in it.
 The contour can indicate a shape a direction or an emotion.

 My life and the time of my life have been depicted in my paintings.
-As a painter I am abstract expressionist, improvising on emotional themes: motherly love, human connections, farewell and meeting, premonition and touch.
+As a painter I am abstract expressionist and improvise on emotional themes: motherly love, human connections, farewell and meeting, premonition and touch.
 I try to create a world of poetic emotion.
 This world is my world.
 Yet, I try to achieve that my art appeals for other people independent of their national character- Bulgarian, Dutch, French or Japanese.

-My future work in directed to further expeditions my life of painting.
+My future work is directed to further expeditions in life and in the of world of painting.